 Other Versions and Sequels

 Chrono Trigger, as the first game in the Chrono franchise, has had numerous ports.
-Chrono Trigger has been included on Final Fantasy Chronicles for the PlayStation, released as a standalone PlayStation remake, re-released on the Nintendo DS, on Virtual Console, and ported to both iOS and Android, and released on PC (via Steam).
+Chrono Trigger has been included on Final Fantasy Chronicles for the PlayStation, released as a standalone PlayStation remake, re-released on the Nintendo DS, on Virtual Console, ported to both iOS and Android, and released on PC (via Steam).

 At the time of its release, Chrono Trigger had three companion Satellaview games released: BS Chrono Trigger: Character Library, BS Chrono Trigger: Music Library, and BS Chrono Trigger: Jet Bike Special.
 The first two are just that; a character library and a music library.
 The third, however, is the jet bike racing minigame from the actual game, in which the player races against Johnny on a Mode 7 post-apocalyptic racetrack.